rubyonjets/jets/README.md

 ## What is Ruby on Jets?

 Jets is a Ruby Serverless Framework.
 Jets allows you to create serverless applications with a beautiful language: Ruby.
-It includes everything required to build an application and deploy it to AWS Lambda.
+It includes everything required to build and deploy an application to AWS Lambda.

-It is key to understand AWS Lambda and API Gateway to understand Jets conceptually.
-Jets maps your code to Lambda functions and API Gateway resources.
+Understanding AWS Lambda and API Gateway is key to understanding Jets conceptually.
+Jets map your code to Lambda functions and other AWS Resources like API Gateway and Event Rules.

-* **AWS Lambda** is Functions as a Service.
+* **AWS Lambda** is functions as a service.
 It allows you to upload and run functions without worrying about the underlying infrastructure.
 * **API Gateway** is the routing layer for Lambda.
 It is used to route REST URL endpoints to Lambda functions.
+* **EventBridge Rules** are events as a service.
+You can automatically run Lambda functions triggered from AWS services.
+You decide what events to catch and how to react to them.

 The official documentation is at [Ruby on Jets](http://rubyonjets.com).